RomenKost/thingsboard.github.io/docs/trendz/ai-assistance-overview.md

 * TOC
 {:toc}

-AI assistance is a powerful feature that enables the creation of various visualizations.
+AI Assistant is a powerful feature that enables the creation of various visualizations.
 It allows you to generate different visualizations according to the request given in the free-speech form and specify the necessary details like date range, time grouping, aggregation, filtering, etc.